PyTorch 2 GPU Performance Benchmarks (Update)

 Automatic Mixed Precision (AMP) is a technique that is becoming increasingly popular in the deep learning community.
 It involves using different numerical precisions (such as fp8, fp16, fp32, and fp64) during the training process to improve the efficiency and accuracy of deep learning models.
 The idea behind AMP is that some parts of the model are more sensitive to numerical precision than others.
 By using higher precision where necessary and lower precision where less important, calculations can be made faster and more efficiently overall without compromising the model's accuracy.
 However, implementing Automatic Mixed Precision can be complex and often requires special hardware support.

-To fully utilize the capacity of all GPUs involved in multi-GPU training, the DistributedDataParallel module of PyTorch, with one subprocess per GPU, was used resulting in significantly better performance, as opposed to DataParallel, where all GPUs are working in the same process.
+To fully scale across multiple GPUs and utilize the capacity of all GPUs involved, PyTorch introduced the DistributedDataParallel module.
+With DistributedDataParalle each GPU is handled with a dedicated subprocess which results in significantly better performance, as opposed to the older DataParallel module, where all GPUs were handled in a single process.

 Testing environment